wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-windows-ps-manage.md

 ## Next Steps

-If there were issues with a deployment, you might take a look at [Troubleshooting resource group deployments with Azure Portal](/documentation/articles/resource-manager-troubleshoot-deployments-portal/)
+If there were issues with a deployment, you might look at [Troubleshooting resource group deployments with Azure portal](/documentation/articles/resource-manager-troubleshoot-deployments-portal/)